Department of Undergraduate Theology

 MILD-460 Foundations-Christian Ethics 3 Credits

 An investigation of the moral implications of the Christian faith from a biblical and theological perspective.
-(School for Professional Studies Course).
+(Professional Education Course)

 Terms Typically Offered: Fall and Summer.